 In this piece, we’re going to address these processes, and identify a chain of actions that can be used effectively to oversee the data destruction process in an effective way.

 The Importance of Processes

 This all might seem like nitpicking, but processes are extremely important.
 Consider something extremely simple, a daily activity.
-In fact, let’s consider the most basic of activities - tooth brushing.
-To brush one’s teeth, an entire series of actions must be taken, in a specific order, to support each action afterwards.
+In fact, let’s consider the most basic of activities – tooth brushing.
+To brush one’s teeth, an entire series of actions must be taken, in a specific order, to support each action afterward.
 If you put your brush in your mouth and then applied toothpaste, you’d not only look silly, you’d be seriously ineffective in every other step that follows.

 It might sound silly to read that passage while we talk about data destruction, but it’s a strong point if you truly consider it within the frame of your life.
 Everything from pouring cereal to brushing your teeth functions on a process, and a break in that process means the function itself is broken.

 Why, then, should data be handled any different?
 A single point of failure, even if it seems minor, has a cascading effect.
 Poorly identifying data for deletion means that literally every other step that follows is fundamentally broken.
 Even a mistake in the later steps, deletion of data, could mean forensic remnants that are hugely damaging or even legal non-compliance that can cost upwards of hundreds of thousands of dollars.

 The key here is to identify the basic steps of this process, and to properly order them.